buildasaurs/Buildasaur/README.md

 Xcode Server Reverse Engineering
 --------------------------------
-If you're feeling brave and would like to dig into how Xcode Server works under the hood, you might find these useful:
+If you're feeling brave and would like to dig into how Xcode Server works under the hood, you might find this article I wrote useful: [Under the Hood of Xcode Server](http://honzadvorsky.com/blog/2015/5/4/under-the-hood-of-xcode-server).
+Recommended reading if you want to extend Buildasaur to take a greater advantage of Xcode Server (there are still a plenty of unused APIs.)
-- `/Applications/Xcode.app/Contents/Developer/usr/share/xcs` - this is where all Xcode Server files live inside of Xcode
-- `http://localhost:10355/_utils/` - browse Xcode Server's CouchDB database, where it stores all the information about bots, integrations etc. It also uses its map-reduce capabilities to quickly filter data for an API request (e.g. give me all successful integrations of this bot)
-- `/Applications/Xcode.app/Contents/Developer/usr/share/xcs/xcsd` - the source of Xcode Server's Express Node.js app, which is its API server.
-- `/Applications/Xcode.app/Contents/Developer/usr/share/xcs/xcsd/routes/routes.js` - all of Xcode Server's API endpoints, this is what we talk to from Buildasaur to create bots, start integrations and find out results of builds
-- `$ redis-cli -p 10356` - a way to connect to Xcode Server's Redis database, which it uses as an in-memory cache for all of its jobs.
-You can see running integration metadata etc.
-- `/Applications/Xcode.app/Contents/Developer/usr/share/xcs/xcswebui/` - this is where Xcode Server's UI files live.
-You can find the javascript and HTML files for the browser UI, including the dashboard big screen.

 If you end up modifying any of the files mentioned above, in order for Xcode Server to reload them, you need to go to OS X Server, to the Xcode section and with the giant green button turn it off and back on.
 This restarts all the tasks and reloads source files from disk.